-The following bar chart and table indicate the risks of investing in the Fund by showing how the Fund's average annual total returns compare with those of a broad measure of market performance.
+The following bar chart and table illustrate the variability of the Fund's returns and indicate the risks of investing in the Fund by showing how the Fund's average annual total returns compare with those of a broad measure of market performance.
 All returns include the reinvestment of dividends and distributions.
-As always, please note that the Fund's past performance (before and after taxes) cannot predict how it will perform in the future.
+As always, please note that the Fund's past performance (before and after taxes) is not necessarily an indication of how it will perform in the future.
+In addition, prior to December 1, 2015, a sub-adviser was responsible for day-to-day portfolio management of the Fund's assets.
 Updated performance information is available at no cost by visiting www.kraneshares.com.